SyntaxReference/SyntaxReference.dev/CONTRIBUTING.md

 # Contributing

 First, Thank you for considering helping.
 I am glad this project means that much to you as it does to me.
+It needs a lot of improvement.

 ## First Step